mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-license-manager.md

 * `<admin-user>` – is a user of type *admin* which can update users, default: `administrator` (overrides the config file)
 * `<admin-password>` – is the password for the chosen *admin* user (overrides the config file)

 The report is presented as a CSV file containing a summary of the licenses at various times over the specified period.
+The data in the report will only be available after 12 hours.

 ## 8. Migration